woodfur/nextplate/src/content/homepage/_index.md

 # Banner
 banner:
   title: "Checkmates SL"
-  content: "Nextplate is a free starter template built with Next and TailwindCSS, providing everything you need to jumpstart your Next project and save valuable time."
+  content: "Checkmates SL is a non-profit organization dedicated to promoting and supporting the game of chess for the benefit of all.
+Our mission is to increase the awareness and appreciation of chess as a sport and intellectual activity, and to provide opportunities for individuals of all ages and backgrounds to learn, play, and compete."
   image: "/images/banner.png"
   button:
     enable: true